Jong-hun-Park/trviz/README.md

 ```

 ## Input
-1. Tandem repeat sequences
+1. Tandem repeat sequences (alleles)
 2. A set of motifs for decomposition

 ## Output
-1. Motif map, a set of motifs detected in the samples and their labels and frequencies
+1. A plot showing the motif composition of the input sequences
-2. Aligned and labeled motifs
+2. A plot mapping color to motif
-3. A plot showing the motif composition of the input sequences
+3. Aligned and labeled motifs
-4. A plot mapping color to motif
+4. Motif map, a set of motifs detected in the samples and their labels and frequencies

 # Code samples and examples
 > **Note**
 > Please see the [jupyter notebook](https://github.com/Jong-hun-Park/trviz/blob/main/examples/sample_code.ipynb) for code examples.

 TRviz has four modules:
 1. Decomposition